 Following the Belfast Blitz the H.Q. was again transferred and on this occasion to 3 University Terrace where it remained until June 1942 when the final move took place to the new Thiepval Barracks in Lisburn.

 This photograph shows Bedford Street on 6th October 1942.
 The A.T.S.
 Headquarters was in the tall building immediately behind the approaching tram in front of which is a U.S. Military Jeep.
-(B.T.
-Photograph)
+(National Museums Northern Ireland photograph)

 Flush Road Small Arms Firing Range